LUOyk1999/DAGformer/README.md

 # Directed Acyclic Graph Transformer

+The repository implements the Directed Acyclic Graph Transformer (DAGformer) in Pytorch Geometric described in [DAGformer: Directed Acyclic Graph Transformer](https://arxiv.org/abs/2210.13148).

-The repository will be updated in the near future.
+It will be updated in the near future.